CRO

 PhaseDurationOutput

-Analysis & hypotheses3—5 daysPrioritized hypothesis backlog
+Analysis + hypothesis generation3–5 daysPrioritized hypothesis backlog

-First test cycle2—4 weeksTest results + learnings
+First test cycle2–4 weeksTest result + learning doc

 Ongoing optimizationContinuous2–4 tests per month

-Quick wins (fixing obvious UX issues) can show results in days.
-A structured testing program typically delivers measurable revenue impact within 60—90 days.
+Q: How long before CRO shows results?
+A: Quick wins (fixing obvious UX issues) can show results in days.
+A structured testing program typically delivers measurable revenue impact within 60–90 days.

-Depends on traffic.
-Most teams run 2—4 tests per month.
-High-traffic sites can run 8—12 concurrent tests on different pages.
+Q: How many tests should we run per month?
+A: Depends on traffic.
+Most teams run 2–4 tests per month.
+High-traffic sites can run 8–12 concurrent tests on different pages.

-Not necessarily.
+Q: Do we need a dedicated CRO team?
+A: Not necessarily.
 A part-time CRO lead with access to a designer and developer can run an effective program.
 As the program matures and proves ROI, invest in a dedicated team.

 Ready to grow revenue, not just traffic?